SamuelGadiel/mason_cat/README.md

 #### ▶️ Using this brick

 There are two ways of using bricks.
-You can simply execute it in the terminal, or if you're using [Visual Studio Code](https://code.visualstudio.com/), you can install an extension that will help you running it inside a project.
+You can simply execute it in the terminal or, if you're using [Visual Studio Code](https://code.visualstudio.com/), you can install an extension that will help you running it inside a project.

 - Using the terminal\
   If you want to use the terminal you can basically run this command